rob-brown/amo_system/apps/rabbit_driver/README.md

 The benefit of using RabbitMQ to drive the automation is that any programm language that can talk to RabbitMQ can control the automation.
-Pretty much every programming language has a RabbitMQ (sometimes called AMQP) library.
+Pretty much every programming language has a RabbitMQ library (sometimes called AMQP).
 Though using Elixir can still be advantageous since the automations can be run with a Livebook.
 Plus this repo contains many libraries to help in building automations.